How much does solar cost?

 The next level of solar incentives comes from the utility, so availability depends on where you live.
 Here is a list of incentives available in Southeastern Minnesota.
 (Feel free to give us a call if you’re looking for information for Iowa or Wisconsin).

 - Solar Rewards: Each year, Xcel sets aside a certain amount of money to allocate to rebates, which is allotted on a first-come, first-served basis, usually running out in fall or early winter.
-The incentive is a production rebate of $.08/kWh for the first ten years of the system’s life.
+The incentive is a production rebate of $.07/kWh for the first ten years of the system’s life.
 For most homes, this means that each spring for ten years they will receive a check from Xcel for about $1,000, even if they used all the solar power they produced.
 The total funding pool for Solar Rewards is $5 million each year.

 Austin Public Utilities, Owatonna Public Utilities & Rochester Public Utilities:

 - APU, OPU & RPU will reimburse home and business owners up to $5,000 of their solar cost ($.50 per watt up to 10K watts).
 At 7.2 kilowatts, the average residential system would quality for $3,600 in rebates.
 Funds are limited, so only the first applicants are awarded each year.
+These programs are downsizing annually and first come, first served.

 Extra Incentives for Business